Labiri/nazcawiki/index.md

 ##Welcome to Nazca's Wiki page
-We feel lost sometimes, but there's nothing better than a wiki to get back on track!
+Anyone may feel lost sometimes, but there's nothing better than a wiki to get back on track!

 Should you still need help, join our [Telegram Channel](https://t.me/nazcabot) or open a [Support Ticket](https://support.nazcabot.io).